Warnings: violence, mentions of rape

-There was no coming out of this alive for any of them; still he would die before allowing any of these people entry.
+There was no coming out of this alive for any of them, but he would die before allowing any of these people entry.

 Jin Guangshan did not seem scared of the terrible strength that Wei Wuxian gathered, or even of the Ghost General Wen Ning who was now sending cultivators flying every way in a rampage.
 He watched Wei Wuxian approach from high upon his horse.
-His face in the sunlight seemed to change for a second, seemed to twist into the monstrous head of the Xuanwu of Slaughter, which Wei Wuxian had gone to face on his own much the same.
+His face in the sunlight seemed to change for a second and twist into the monstrous head of the Xuanwu of Slaughter, which Wei Wuxian had gone to face on his own much the same.

 He almost expected to see Lan Wangji by his side, strangling the beast with bowstrings tied together, calling his name in worry.